 Yoho National Park, Golden, Photo Destination BC Ryan Creary

-The community of Donald is just 28 km (17 mi) northwest along highway 1.
-Donald was once a growing community when there was plans for the Canada Pacific Railway to travel through the town.
+The community of Donald is just 28 km (17 mi) northwest along Highway 1.
+Donald was once a growing community when there were plans for the Canada Pacific Railway to travel through the town.
 Plans changed and the railway went through Revelstoke instead, and the town shrank down again.
 Now the community is primarily a tourism location, due to its remote, untapped, natural beauty.

 Originally known as “The Cache”, Golden was a base camp for Major Albert Bowman Rogers and his survey crew during the building of the Canadian Pacific Railway’s tracks.
 When a camp to the east became known as “Silver City”, Rogers and his survey crew renamed their camp “Golden City”.
 After four years, “City” was removed from the name, as it seemed pretentious for a place that only had tents and some quickly-made buildings.

 Tourism became popular in the early 1900s with the hiring of Swiss guides by the Canadian Pacific Railway.
 The lure of fresh, unconquered peaks and the prospect of viewing and experiencing the untouched wilderness of an infant country enticed Europeans and eastern Canadians to fill Canadian Pacific Railway passenger cars and their hotel rooms.

 To make Swiss employees feel more at home the Canadian Pacific Railway constructed chalets of Swiss concept and called their accomplishment Edelweiss Village.
 Today the original homes stand overlooking Golden.